Specs of Spectacle Island:

 I am an artist, designer, and writer passionate about recycling and the environment, the use of public space, and public art.
 I have a tremendous appreciation for creative and unique design, reuse and repurpose, and how art and design influence our everyday experiences.

 I currently reside in Salisbury Beach, enjoying the natural beauty of the North Shore and living near the ocean with its restorative benefits that accentuate my creative endeavors.
 With my love of design and the arts, I am a member of the Salisbury Cultural Council and the Salisbury Beach Betterment Association.
-Additionally, I offer interior design consulting services and custom-painted furniture for your furniture using your color palette.
+Additionally, I offer interior design consulting services and custom-painted furniture using your color palette.